 Northern Arizona University recognizes that although the university would like all criminal incidents to be reported to the NAU PD, victims and witnesses sometimes tell someone other than the police.
 For instance, a victim may turn to a coach or an advisor following an incident.
 Individuals with significant responsibility for student and campus activities are considered Campus Security Authorities (CSAs).
-Under the Clery Act, a crime is "reported" when it is brought to the attention of a campus security authority, the University's police department, or local law enforcement personnel by a victim, witness, or other third party or even the offender.
-When a CSA receives information about a Clery reportable crime, the CSA should document the incident and submit a crime statistic report form to the NAU PD.
+Under the Clery Act, a crime is "reported" when it is brought to the attention of a Campus Security Authority, the University's police department, or local law enforcement personnel by a victim, witness, or other third party or even the offender.
+When a CSA receives information about a Clery-reportable crime, the CSA should document the incident and submit a crime statistic report form to the NAU PD.

 The role of the CSA is not to apprehend alleged perpetrators or conduct investigations.
 CSAs also are not responsible for trying to convince a victim to contact the police if the victim does not choose to do so.
 CSAs, however, do have a reporting responsibility in completing and submitting the crime statistic report form.
 These reports may be done on a voluntary (by the victim) and confidential basis.
-The reports enable any on-going threats to the community to be assessed and for the incidents to be included in the reported crimes for the University.
+The reports enable any ongoing threats to the community to be assessed and for the incidents to be included in the reported crimes for the University.
 CSAs may complete the CSA Form through the NAU PD website.

 Professional and pastoral counselors functioning within the scope of their license or certification are exempt from CSA reporting even though they have significant responsibility for student and campus activities.
 It should be noted, however, that there are a few exceptions to confidentiality when speaking to a counselor.
 If a victim is under the age of 18, the counselor is mandated to report certain offenses such as a sexual assault.
 If individuals are seen as a potential harm to themselves or another person, the counselor must also break confidentiality.
 These factors are considered on a case-by-case basis.
 Counselors are encouraged, when they deem appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual crime statistics.
-NAU PD maintains and makes available for public review a daily crime log.
-The purpose of the daily crime log is to record criminal and alleged criminal incidents that are reported to the NAU PD.
-The crime log contains the date the crime was reported, case number if known, the date and time it occurred, the nature and general location of the crime, and the disposition.
-Entries are to be recorded within two business days of the reporting to the police.
-Information may be withheld if it would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.
-Additions or updates to entries occurring within 60 days of the original entry are to be made to the log.
-The NAU PD daily crime log may be viewed on the NAU PD web site at nau.edu/police or in person by visiting the NAU PD on the Flagstaff mountain campus.